-Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve communities, individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcome Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to The Council has well established Communications and Consultation strategies, with all reports detailing the Consultation that has been undertaken.
-In addition to structured consultations the Council gives careful consideration to complaints and other feedback to understand whether there are emerging trends which need to be addressed.
-See above. community engagement Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs The Council has in place a wide range of engagement mechanisms including public meetings, Scrutiny Reviews, web based consultation and engaging with difficult to reach groups including young people.
+Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve communities, individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcome

+The Council established has well Communications and Consultation strategies, with all reports detailing the Consultation that has been undertaken.
+In addition to structured consultations the Council gives careful consideration to complaints and other feedback understand whether there are emerging trends which need to be addressed.

+Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to community engagement

+See above.

+Encouraging, collecting and evaluating the views and experiences of communities, citizens. service users and different organisations of backgrounds including reference to future needs

+The Council has in place a wide range of engagement mechanisms including public meetings, Scrutiny Reviews, web based consultation and engaging with difficult to reach groups including young people.
 These are supported by targeted surveys, questionnaires and focus groups.
 The Council has in place appropriate policies in respect of Equality and Diversity to help ensure that it adheres to good practice in this area.

 Implementing effective feedback mechanisms in order to demonstrate how views have been taken into account The outcome of consultation exercises is reported appropriately to Members to ensure that consultation informs service delivery and the decision making process.
 Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity The Council's Communication and Engagement Strategy are delivered by experienced Officers who work to ensure a balanced and inclusive approach.

-Taking account of the impact of decisions on future generations of All decisions are reached on the basis of detailed reports which take into account tax payers and service user both service delivery issues together with the financial implications of any new initiatives.
+Taking account of the impact of decisions on future generations of tax payers and service user All decisions are reached on the basis of detailed reports which take into account both service delivery issues together with the financial implications of any new initiatives.